The Advanced Guide To Consistently Converting More Profitable Motivated House Sellers With PPC Marketing

 After all, we don’t actually want leads – we want Deals!

-Exact match keywords generate leads that are more likely to become deals, because they’re more targeted than broad match keywords.
+Exact match keywords generate leads that are more likely to become deals because they’re more targeted than broad match keywords.

-Savvy number fails in this scenario because it has no way of incorporating lead quality.
+A Savvy number fails in this scenario because it has no way of incorporating lead quality.

 Enter MAP Number!